Double Taxation Relief

 Direct investor companies

-The UK’s double taxation conventions with the following countries provide an entitlement to a tax credit to direct investor companies which control 10% or more of the voting power in the UK company paying the dividend:
+The UK’s double taxation conventions with the following countries provide an entitlement to a tax credit to direct investor companies which controls 10% or more of the voting power in the UK company paying the dividend:

 - Belgium, Italy, Luxembourg, Netherlands, Sweden